-- 3 tbsp chopped ham
+- 1/4 cup chopped ham

-- Grease 6-7 muffin cases/tray with some olive oil.
-Using a spoon or your hands, fill muffin pans/cases with the mix until almost full.
+- Add the mixture to the dry ingredients.
+Mix through with a wooden spoon until well incorporated.
+You should have a very thick mixture.
+Using a spoon, fill the muffin casings with the mix until almost full.
 Leave about ½ cm off the top as they will rise a bit.

-- Bake for 25 minutes.
+- Bake for 20- 25 minutes.
 Take out of the oven and let them cool down for a few minutes before removing from the tray.
 Place on a wire rack and serve with butter while they’re still warm.